SeisComP/main/apps/tools/scardac/descriptions/scardac.rst

 scardac scans an :term:`SDS waveform archive <SDS>` , e.g.,
 created by :ref:`slarchive` or :ref:`scart` for
-available `miniSEED <http://www.iris.edu/data/miniseed.htm>`_ data.
+available :term:`miniSEED <miniSeed>` data.
 It will collect information about

-* data extents - the absolute earliest and latest times data is available of a particular channel
+* Data extents - the absolute earliest and latest times data is available of a particular channel,
-* data segments - continuous data segments sharing the same quality and sampling rate attributes
+* Data segments - continuous data segments sharing the same quality and sampling rate attributes.

 scardac is intended to be executed periodically, e.g., as a cronjob.